NIGERIA

 Privacy enshrined in Constitution: Yes, Section 37 of the 1999 Constitution of the Federal Republic of Nigeria, provides for the right to privacy.

-The analysis that follows is based on the 2022 draft Bill unless otherwise specified.
+The analysis that follows is based on the 2023 Act unless otherwise specified.

 -